 Akamai’s latest State of the Internet report notes New Zealand’s average broadband connection speed was 5.1 Mbps in the third quarter of 2013.

-While that’s an improvement of 31 percent on a year earlier it still means New Zealand ranks at position 46 in the global league table a long way behind South Korea where broadband speeds average 22.1 Mbps.
+While that’s an improvement of 31 percent on a year earlier it still means New Zealand ranks at 46 in the global league table a long way behind South Korea where broadband speeds average 22.1 Mbps.
 Australia comes in at 43 with average speeds of 5.5 Mbps.

 The global average broadband speed is 3.6 Mbps.